ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 5.2.9 Switching Abilities

 You may describe an action in a **scored contest** that is not covered by the **ability** that you started the contest with.
 There are two possibilities here: either you are trying to provide color to your actions in the **round**, without seeking to gain advantage, or you are seeking to gain advantage over your opponent with a novel **tactic**.
 In the former case, you can continue to use the **ability** you started the contest with, as you should not be penalized for wanting to enhance the contest with colorful or entertaining descriptions.
 In the latter case you should switch **abilities**, and your GM must decide if the **resistance** changes because of your new **ability**.
 Your GM is encouraged to reward **tactics** that exploit weaknesses that have been identified in the story so far with a lower **resistance**.
 Sometimes your GM may respond with a higher **resistance** because your **tactic** looks less likely to succeed due to conditions already established in the story.

+### 5.2.10 Multiple Opponents

+When you join an existing pairing, you have your own **round** but any **resolution points** scored, are scored against the existing totals.
+Your fate and those of your comrade become linked.
+In some types of conflict, many-against-one may have an advantage.
+In a melee for example it is more difficult to fight two or more opponents.
+In other types of contest many-against-one may actually hinder because contenders get in each other's way, such as an attempt to persuade another.
+In situations in a scored contest where numerical advantage exists, award a **situational modifier** usually of *zero* **degrees** or *one* degree.
+This is a **bonus** if the PCs outnumber their opponents and a penalty if they don't.
+Don't use this rule if you are treating the resistance as a mob (see §2.10)

 ## 5.3 Extended Contest